 \section{Experimental Results}

-We present results for RQs.
-First, we show that semantic backdoors can be intentionally implanted in LLMs (RQ1).
-We then apply RAVEN across 12 \emph{sensitive topics} and 5 models to detect natural backdoors (RQ2), evaluate detection effectiveness (RQ3), and analyze response patterns (RQ4).
+We present results for our research questions (RQs).
+First, we show that concept-conditioned stances can be intentionally implanted in LLMs (RQ1).
+We then apply RAVEN across 12 \emph{sensitive topics} and 5 models to detect semantic divergences (RQ2), evaluate detection effectiveness (RQ3), and analyze response patterns (RQ4).